ansible/ansible/docs/docsite/rst/user_guide/windows_setup.rst

 To modify a setting under the ``Winrs`` key in PowerShell, the following command can be used:

+.. comment: Pygments powershell lexer does not support colons (i.e. URLs)
 .. code-block:: guess

-    # substitute {path} with the path to the option after winrm/config/Winrs
+    # Substitute {path} with the path to the option after winrm/config/Winrs
     Set-Item -Path WSMan:\localhost\Shell\{path} -Value "value here"

-    # for example, to change Winrs\MaxShellRunTime run
+    # For example, to change Winrs\MaxShellRunTime run
     Set-Item -Path WSMan:\localhost\Shell\MaxShellRunTime -Value 2147483647

 ..
 Note:: If running in a domain environment, some of these options are set by